jpjones76/SeisIO.jl/docs/CONTRIBUTE.md

 ## Include tests
 * Good tests include a mix of unit tests and typical "use" cases.
 * Our target code coverage is 98%, with no file below 95%, on both [codecov.io](https://codecov.io) and [coveralls.io](https://coveralls.io).
-  - There are some files where 95% coverage is impossible (e.g., we have readers for SEED blockette types that we've never encountered).
-If your files include such a necessary exception, please warn us.
+  - For some files, 95% coverage is impossible (due to e.g. rarely-seen data formats).
+If one of your files can't reach 95% due to the need to code for such rare cases, please tell us before making your PR.

 ## Write comprehensible code
 * Code should be well-organized.
 Other contributors must be able to trace your function calls.